-Figure 85.17 shows that the ZigBee protocol is an extension of the IEEE 802.15.4 protocol.
-ZigBee uses the IEEE 802.15.4 protocol to implement the physical and data link layer functions.
-Furthermore, ZigBee supports a wider range of high-level functionalities (not present in the IEEE 802.15.4, which is closer to the hardware) as used in cryptography, management policies in environments with multiple users, as well as error control [53].
-CC2430 is another integrated circuit fabricated by the Chipcon company [55] that eases the task of implementing ZigBee networks.
-CC2430 contains internally an RF transceiver and an additional core for implementing the ZigBee high-level functions.
-The RF part of CC2430 consumes 21 mW in the receiving mode and 30 mW in the transmitting mode.
+Figure 6.17 shows that the ZigBee protocol is an extension of the IEEE 802.15.4 protocol.
+The ZigBee uses the IEEE 802.15.4 protocol to implement the physical and data-link layer functions.
+Furthermore, the ZigBee supports a wider range of high-level functionalities (not present in the IEEE 802.15.4, which is closer to the hardware) as in the case of the cryptography and management policies in environments with multiple users, as well as error control [53].
+The CC2430 is another integrated circuit fabricated by the Chipcon Company [55] that simplifies the task of implementing ZigBee networks.
+The CC2430 contains internally an RF transceiver and an additional core for implementing the ZigBee high-level functions.
+The RF part of the CC2430 consumes 21 mW in the receiving mode and 30 mW in the transmitting mode.
 The CC2430 is at this date the first integrated circuit to offer a full ZigBee solution for the market.
-This integrated circuit has flash memory up to 128, 8 kbytes of RAM, an SPI interface, and a few pins for connecting analog and digital signals.
+This integrated circuit is also composed of flash memory up to 128 kB, 8 kB of RAM, an SPI interface, and a few pins for connecting analog and digital signals.

-FIGURE 85.17 Adopted layers from the OSI model for use by ZigBee.
+FIGURE 6.17 Adopted layers from the OSI model for use by ZigBee.

-The ZigBee protocol was defined in response to the increased demand for wireless sensors by industry and the need for new personal applications.
-Thus, ZigBee allows fast prototyping of wireless sensors networks.
-A wide number of solutions are possible for wireless sensors networks.
+The ZigBee protocol was defined in response to the increased demand for wireless sensors by the industry and the need for new personal applications.
+Thus, ZigBee was developed to allow the fast prototyping of wireless sensor networks.
+In this context, it is possible to find a wide number of solutions to implement wireless sensor networks.
 A few companies (that include Crossbow [42], Dust Networks [56], and Sensicast Systems [57]) offer products such as radios (motes) and sensor interfaces.
 The motes are battery-powered devices that run specific software.
-In addition to running the software networking stack, each mote is easily customized and programmed, since it runs open-source operating systems that provide low-level event and task management.
-Mote processor/radio module families working at 2.4 GHz ISM band that support IEEE 802.15.4 and ZigBee are available from the Crossbow company.
+In addition to running the software networking stack, each mote can be easily customized and programmed, since it runs open-source operating systems which provide low-level event and task management.
+Mote processor/radio module families working in the 2.4 GHz ISM band that support IEEE 802.15.4 and ZigBee are available from the Crossbow Company.

-However, despite the inherent ease of the solutions based on motes, they can be very expensive when full custom network prototypes are required.
-The wireless sensors network solution found in [18] uses microcontrollers PIC from the Microchip company to meet a wide range of small volume applications with a low cost and in a ready to use fashion.
+However and despite the ease inherent in the solutions based on motes, they can be very expensive when full custom network prototypes are required.
+The wireless sensors network solution by Carmo et al. [18] uses peripheral interface controller (PIC) microcontrollers from the Microchip Company to meet a wide range of small-volume applications with a low cost and in a ready-to-use fashion.
 Their solution uses a PIC microcontroller to provide the basic services of communication and control.
-Thanks to the serial connection of ADC chains, this solution is scalable in the sense that is possible to expand the number of attached transducers.
-The maximum sampling frequency per transducer is limited to f_S/N (Hz), where f_S (Hz) is the maximum sampling frequency when only one transducer is present and N is the number of transducers.
-To finish, the reprogramming of the microcontroller increases the functionalities to yield new services of nodes.
+Thanks to the serial connection of ADC chains, this solution is scalable in the sense that it is possible to expand the number of sensors to be attached.
+The main drawback is that the maximum sampling frequency is limited by the number of sensors: the maximum sampling frequency per sensor is limited to f_s/N [Hz], where f_s [Hz] is the maximum sampling frequency when only one sensor is present and N is the number of sensors.
+To finish, the reprogramming of the microcontroller increases the functionalities with new services of nodes.